-I’m using a story from Canadian author Alice Munro as an analogy for open data.
+I’m using a story from Canadian author Alice Munro an analogy for open data.
 I spend the first few paragraphs discussing it — then, on to open data.

 In Alice Munro’s “Hateship, Friendship, Courtship, Loveship, Marriage,” Johanna Perry, a homely housekeeper, lands the delectable but down-and-out Ken Boudreau: